authelia/doks/content/en/configuration/second-factor/webauthn.md

 Sets the user verification preference.

-See the [W3C Webauthn Documentation](https://www.w3.org/TR/webauthn-2/#enum-userVerificationRequirement) for more information.
+See the [W3C WebAuthn Documentation](https://www.w3.org/TR/webauthn-2/#enum-userVerificationRequirement) for more information.

 Available Options: